 To create a page, go to Pages -> Add New.

 Type your title in the “Add title” section.
 Below that, you can start writing your page content.
 You can add headings, paragraphs, quotes, lists, photos, and more using blocks.

 Tip: Remember to click the “Save Draft” button from time to time.
 WordPress autosaves your content every few minutes by default, but it is better to do it yourself.
 By doing so, you are making sure that your content and formatting are preserved.

 Once you are done writing and editing your page, click on the “Publish” button to publish the page.

 Content Research for Your Blog Posts

-If blogging is a hobby for you then writing what you want on your blog is a good idea.
-But if your plan is to make money through your content, you need a process in place for researching and writing blog posts that will rank on Google and other search engines.
+If blogging is a hobby for you, then writing what you want on your blog is a good idea.
+But if you plan to make money through your content, you need a process in place for researching and writing blog posts that will rank on Google and other search engines.